behowell/aom/reference-target-explainer.md

 #### Cons

 - Exposes some of the internal details of a control and does not give a way for the control to encapsulate those details.
+  - This may not be a dealbreaker: the [`::part()`](https://drafts.csswg.org/css-shadow-parts/#part) CSS selector also has a similar drawback for CSS styles, but it still is a standard and a useful feature for styles.
 - Incompatible with ARIAMixin attributes, which don't allow directly referencing elements inside other shadow trees.
   - It may be possible to work around this limitation, but it would require a change to the behavior of the ARIAMixin attributes, as well as new JavaScript APIs to resolve an IDREF like `"fancy-input::id(real-input)"` into an "ElementHandle" type object that references the element without giving full access to it (which would break shadow DOM encapsulation).